-A finalized Scoping Document was issued by the C-NLOPB and NEB on April 22, 2010 (Appendix A).
-This Screening has been submitted to fulfill the requirements of CEAA and the Scoping Document
+A finalized Scoping Document was issued by the C-NLOPB and NEB on April 22, 2010 (Appendix A) and on July 23, 2010 comments from the C-NLOPB on the initial EA document were received.
+This Screening has been submitted to fulfill the requirements of CEAA, and the Scoping Document, and also addresses the comments received on the initial EA submission.